 Reason #1- The Factory Tune is Junk

 While not entirely true, this still holds value as an acceptable reason given the sheer value of the tune.
 While Subaru did a great job tuning for all altitudes and climates at various boost levels, there has been some notice of grey areas within the engines tune, especially when driven under high load.
 Stock engines as well as modded engines are at risk here.
 What do we recommend?
 Get your car tuned after every mod to ensure you're safe from detonation.
-If you're stock, consider getting an wideband AFR gauge like the AEM UEGO or other popular brands to make sure your air-fuel-ratio's are on point through the entire power band.
-For tuning check out the Cobb Accessport!
+If you're stock, consider getting a wideband AFR gauge like the AEM UEGO or other popular brands to make sure your air-fuel-ratio's are on point through the entire power band.
+For tuning check out the COBB Accessport V3!

 Reason #2 - Blow By

 Many performance companies attribute premature Subaru engine failure to a poorly designed crankcase breather setup.
 This sends large amounts of oil back through the intake, dilating fuel octane and causing knock.
 Turbo engines cause lots of engine blow-by, and it gets considerably worse when running higher boost, but other instances add to the amount of blow-by your engine see's.
 What do we recommend?
-Run a proper Air-Oil-Separator system that pulls oil from the intake system via a catch can, and recycles clean air back into the intake system.
+Run a proper Air-Oil-Separator (AOS) system that pulls oil from the intake system via a catch can, and recycles clean air back into the intake system.
 See our post here for best Air-Oil-Separators.

 Reason #3 - Over Driven Engines